Zamiell/typescript-faq/README.md

 - `interface` creates a concrete, unique, named type.
 - `type` creates a type alias, which means that TypeScript sometimes forgets the name and just referst o the type as its anonymous object shape.
+- We discuss the benefits of opaque naming later on in more detail.

 ### 5) Unions - ❌ `type` wins